polterguy/magic.http/README.md

 * DeleteAsync(url)

 The `POST` and `PUT` verbs requires payload objects, that you provide as typed generic arguments, while the `DELETE` and `GET` verbs does not allow you to supply payloads.
-In addition you can optionally supply a _"token"_, normally a JWT token, that will be transmitted in the HTTP Authorize header of your request, as a _"Bearer"_ token.
-You can also explicitly declare which type of `Content-Type` your PUT and POST requests are having as their payloads.
+In addition you can optionally supply a dictionary of HTTP headers, that will correctly decorate your HTTP content and your HTTP request message, depending upon where it belongs.

 In addition the library will _"intelligently"_ handle `Stream` requests for POST and PUT, allowing you to supply a `Stream` as a request object, which will serialize your stream directly on to the HTTP request